Yelp/sensu_handlers/README.md

 * *`sensu_handlers::teams:`* - Normal puppet-hiera lookup name.
 Matches 1:1 with the sensu_handlers module, teams parameter.
 This is a hash
 * *`ops:`* - Team name.
 This is the primary lookup key
 * *`pagerduty_api_key: deadbeef`* - In pagerduty, this corresponds to a "service".
 That service *must* use the "generic" or "sensu" api format.
 Sharing the api key with a "Nagios" service will *NOT* work
-    pages_irc_channel: 'ops-pages'  # If there is an event with page=>true, a notification will go to this channel.
+* *`pages_irc_channel: ops-pages`* - If there is an event with page=>true, a notification will go to this channel.
 This parameter defaults to $team-pages.
 It can take an array of channels.
 No need to have the leading "#".
 * *`notifications_irc_channel: 'operations-notifications'`* - Non-paging events will appear here.
 If ommited, defaults to $team-notifications.
 This also can accept an array, and does not need a leading "#"
 * *`notification_email: 'operations@localhost'`* - If set, the handler will send emails for every event to this address.
 If ommited it will send no emails.
 You can send the email to multiple destinations by using comma separated list (like any email client)
 * *`project: OPS`* - Used by the JIRA handler.
 If a event comes in that has `ticket=>true`, the jira handler will open a ticket on this project.
 There no default for this parameter.
 Special considerations have to be made for the JIRA project to enable auto-opening and auto-closing of tickets, see the docs on the jira handler.